httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Complete` header field is set to true if the request content includes the entire representation data that the client intents to upload.
 This is also a requirement for transparently upgrading to resumable uploads from traditional uploads ({{upgrading-uploads}}).

-If the client knows the representation data's length, it SHOULD include the `Upload-Length` header field ({{upload-length}}) in the request to help the server allocate necessary resources for the upload and provide early feedback if the represenation violates a limit ({{upload-limit}}).
+If the client knows the representation data's length, it SHOULD include the `Upload-Length` header field ({{upload-length}}) in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation violates a limit ({{upload-limit}}).

 The client SHOULD respect any limits ({{upload-limit}}) announced in the `Upload-Limit` header field in interim or final responses.
-In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current upload transfer immediately and cancel the upload ({{upload-cancellation}}).
+In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current request immediately and cancel the upload ({{upload-cancellation}}).

 The request content MAY be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty representation.
 An `Upload-Complete` header field is set to false is also valid.
-This can be used to create an upload resource URL before transferring any representation data, saving client and server resources.
+This can be used to create an upload resource URL before transferring any representation data.
 Since interim responses are optional, this technique provides another mechanism to learn the URL, at the cost of an additional round-trip before data upload can commence.

 Representation metadata included in the initial request (see {{Section 8.3 of HTTP}}) can affect how servers act on the uploaded representation data.
 The `Content-Type` header field ({{Section 8.3 of HTTP}}) indicates the media type of the representation.
 The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename.
 The `Contenct-Encoding header field ({{Section 8.4 of HTTP}}) names the content codings applied to the representation.

-If the client received a final response and the entire representation data was transfered in the request content, the corresponding response belongs to the targeted resource processing the representation according to the request.
-Otherwise, the client can use the created upload resource referenced in the `Location` header fields in the interim or final responses to retrieve the offset ({{offset-retrieving}}), append representation data ({{upload-appending}}), or cancel the upload ({{upload-cancellation}}).
-The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx status is received.
+If the client received a final response and the entire representation data was transferred in the request content, the corresponding response belongs to the targeted resource processing the representation according to the request.
+Otherwise, interim and sucessful final responses point the client to the created upload resource in the `Location` header field.
+The client can use it to retrieve the offset ({{offset-retrieving}}), append representation data ({{upload-appending}}), or cancel the upload ({{upload-cancellation}}).
+The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx status code is received.
 The client SHOULD NOT automatically retry if it receives a 4xx status code.

 ### Server Behavior

 Upon receiving a request with the `Upload-Complete` header field, the server can choose to offer resumption support by creating an upload resource.
-If so, it SHOULD announce upload resource by sending an interim response with the `104 (Upload Resumption Supported)` status code and the `Location` header field pointing to the upload resource.
-The interim response MAY include the `Upload-Limit` header field with the corresponding limits.
-The interim response allows the client to resume the upload even if the transfer gets later interrupted.
+If so, it SHOULD announce the upload resource by sending an interim response with the `104 (Upload Resumption Supported)` status code and the `Location` header field pointing to the upload resource.
+The interim response MAY include the `Upload-Limit` header field with the corresponding limits ({{upload-limit}}).
+The interim response allows the client to resume the upload even if the message exchange gets later interrupted.

 The resource targeted by this initial request is responsible for processing the representation data transferred in the resumable upload according to the method and header fields in the initial request, while the upload resource enables resuming the transfer.